gretaivan/DateWithAngular/README.md

 - added BaseController class to reuse ApiController decorators
 - extened the AppUser class to have PasswordHash and Salt
 - created new controller `AccountContoller.cs` with registration route, to work with query passing and password hashing and salting
-- creates data transfer object `RegisterDTO` to hide or flatten objects
+- created data transfer object `RegisterDTO` to hide or flatten objects
-- refines `AccountController` to take request body, through dto use, check if username is new and return bad request if it exists.
+- refined `AccountController` to take request body, through dto use, check if username is new and return bad request if it exists.
+- created `LoginDTO` to remap the User entity
+- adds login method in `AccountController` with validation
+- created JWT token service interface `ITokenCreator`
+- created `TokenService` that implements the token interface
+- added token service to the dependency injector box `Startup.cs` within the scope of Http request.
+- implemented token service

+#### Client

 ## Some theory